-IMPRINT SUBMISSIONS // If you are interested, more specifically, in one of our Imprints, such as Brainstorm Books, Dead Letter Office, Electric Press, or Thought Crimes (among others), contact that Imprint’s director or editor(contact information for Imprints available HERE).
+Imprints // If you are interested, more specifically, in one of our Imprints, such as Brainstorm Books, Dead Letter Office, or 3Ecologies (among others), contact that Imprint’s director(s) or editor(s).
+Imprints follow their own manuscript review procedures (follow the link just above to see all of our imprints and contact information for each).